JackMoffat/Mu4Easy/README.md

     ./setupMu4eAccount.sh -R <emailaddress>

 The account's STMP/IMAP information will remain in .authinfo.gpg after running this command, and this should be harmless.
 If you'd like to remove that too, just decrypt .authinfo.gpg, remove the relevant lines, and re-save it.

+# Contribution

+I am not a programmer by training. **Feel free to edit and improve this utility as you see fit**.
+If you have made a change you feel is worth sharing, please initiate a pull request.